Spiritual Blogging: How To Start Your Own Blog

 I’ve been blogging on spiritual topics for the past several years, and every day I hear from my own readers that there are not other spiritual blogs out there.
 Not enough, anyway.

-There aren’t enough places to find helpful information about intuition, chakras, developing abilities, connecting with spirit, energy healing, reiki, shamanism . . .whatever!
+There aren’t enough places to find helpful information about intuition, chakras, developing abilities, connecting with spirit, energy healing, reiki, shamanism.

-I hear time and time again, that there is simply not enough information on the psychic, intuition and spiritual realms out there on the internet for people to explore.
+I hear time and time again, that there is simply not enough information on the psychic, intuition and spiritual stuff out there out there on the internet for people to explore.

-With your unique voice, your stories and sharing with the world what has helped YOU on your journey, you can become a go-to source for information with a spiritual blog.
+We can change that.
+With your unique voice, your stories and sharing with the world what has helped you on your journey, you can become a go-to source for information with a spiritual blog.
+In the scientific community, a blog is considered a must-have for emerging science labs and personalities, so why not you?

 1. Get a website